jdelles/jdelles/README.md

 - Created an **AI engine for Isolation using Alpha-Beta Pruning**.
 - Applied **iterative deepening and heuristic evaluation**.

-🔬 **Agent to solve Raven’s Progressive Matrices- GaTech School Project - Knowledge-Based AI**
+🔬 **Agent to solve Raven’s Progressive Matrices - GaTech School Project - Knowledge-Based AI**
 - Solved **85/96 problems** using **visual reasoning and pattern recognition**.

 ---